Inauguration 2017: How To Get Tickets And What To Expect Before And After Trump’s Address

 Trump’s “Big Apple Ball” will take place on Inauguration Day night.

-Hillary and Bill Clinton will be in attendance for Trump being sworn in as the 45th President of the United States.
+Hillary and Bill Clinton will be in attendance for Trump being sworn in as the 45th president of the United States.
 However, it’s unclear if the New Yorker that Trump defeated on Election Day will also attend the “Big Apple Ball” after his inauguration.

 [Featured Image by Maddie McGarvey/Getty Images]